VersatileFoundation/Versatile-Browser/README.md

 # Versatile Browser/VBrowser
-The Official Browser Of The Versatile Foundation, Updated Weekly!
+The Official Browser Of The Versatile Foundation.

-## Current Compatible Devices:

-Windows 11/10 Devices

-### Coming Out Today!:

-Mac OS

-Linux

-### Coming Out Soon:

-Mobile (Android Only)
+New Build Coming Soon

+Along With VClient :)

+#builtin